Children's Hospital is part of the UPMC family.

 The cardiologist can then plan the best care with the results of your child's heart cath and:

-At the Heart Institute at Children's Hospital of Pittsburgh of UPMC, we perform heart catheterizations only if the cardiologist cannot get the information he or she needs from other diagnostic tests.
+At the Heart Institute at UPMC Children’s Hospital of Pittsburgh, we perform heart catheterizations only if the cardiologist cannot get the information he or she needs from other diagnostic tests.
 We never do them unless necessary.

 If your child needs a heart cath, we will admit him or her to the hospital.